Competitive Flower and Plant Exhibit

 with 11 Classes of arrangements.
 We are including resource links below to help everyone with instructions on how to make spectacular arrangements just like a professional.

 New this year is an expansion of our Youth Entries to include a category for entries from groups of students from school classrooms.

 Download 2019 Exhibitors Rules

 Download Exhibitor Entry Cards

-Rules and Cards will be available at the Carmel Valley Library in April.
+Rules and Cards are available at the Carmel Valley Library.

 Rules and Registration

 General Rules for Exhibitors are available on-line and will be available in print at the Carmel Valley Library in early April.
 The rules describe the 5 categories ( Arrangements, Youth Entries, Container Plants, Cut flowers, and Roses ) and their classes and subclasses.

 Exhibitors are allowed entries in as many classes as desired but only two entries in each class or sub-class, except for succulents and cacti, where three entries are allowed in each class or sub-class.